 - Require state revenue collected in excess of the cap to either be deposited into a budget stabilization fund or returned to taxpayers in the next fiscal year.

 - Require local revenue in excess of the cap to be returned to taxpayers in the next fiscal year.

 - Limit spending from the state budget stabilization fund – so it can only be used: a) to provide tax relief, b) for certain emergency events, or c) in a fiscal year in which the amount of allowable revenue is greater than the amount of collected revenue.

 Almost all of the sponsors of AJR 100 are Republicans, with the exceptions of Rep. Molepske and Rep. Ziegelbauer (who is an Independent).
 However, a Senate Democrat, Julie Lassa, is circulating a bill to require the state to use GAAP accounting.
 Her proposal would actually require the current GAAP deficit to be paid down at a faster pace than AJR 100, but Senator Lassa wouldn’t make the changes constitutional requirements.
-Thus, the debate over the issue is likely to boil down to the question of whether this sort of fiscal policy belongs in the Wisconsin Constitution or in the statutes.

 Will Procedural Delay Shed Some Sunlight on Rainy Day Fund?

 The proposed constitutional amendment (AJR 21) to establish a “fiscal responsibility” fund for Wisconsin was debated on the Assembly floor Thursday, and the measure’s proponents got most of what they hoped for.
 They fended off all 6 amendments that were offered by Democrats, and the measure was moved to the “third reading” stage on a party-line vote of 56-39 (with Rep. Zigelbauer, an Independent, joining the Democrats in voting “no.”).